Restricting invariants of unitary reflection groups: Statement of the main results

 when $G$ and $V$ are fixed.

-The proof of~\autoref{thm:main} proceeds as follows.
-First, it is shown in~\autoref{sec:prelim} that it is enough to prove the theorem when $G$ acts faithfully on $V$ as an irreducible unitary reflection group.
-Thus, when convenient, we may assume that this is the case.

-Next, under the assumptions of the theorem, it is shown in~\autoref{thm:surj} that if $\rho_X$ is surjective, then $\CA(C_X)= \CA(G)^X$.
+In ~\autoref{sec:prelim} it is shown that under the assumptions of the theorem, if $\rho_X$ is surjective, then $\CA(C_X)= \CA(G)^X$.
 This focuses attention on subspaces $X$ such that $\CA(C_X)= \CA(G)^X$.
 The subspaces in the lattice of $\CA(G)$ with the property that $\CA(C_X)= \CA(G)^X$ are classified for the infinite family of irreducible unitary reflection groups in \autoref{sec:grpn} and for the thirty-four exceptional unitary reflection groups in \autoref{sec:exc}.
 One consequence of the classification is~\autoref{thm:ref}, which states that if either $\CA(C_X)= \CA(G)^X$ or $\exp(C_X) \subseteq \exp(G)$, then $C_X$ acts on $X$ as a reflection group.
-A second consequence of our computations, given in \autoref{cor:cxref}, is an elementary arithmetic characterization of the subspaces $X\in L(\CA(G))$ such that $C_X$ acts on $X$ as a reflection group when $G=G(r,p,n)$ is in the infinite family of reflection groups; and, in the appendix, a classification of these subspaces when $G$ is an exceptional reflection groups.
+A second consequence of the computations in \autoref{sec:grpn} is an elementary arithmetic characterization of the subspaces $X\in L(\CA(G))$ such that $C_X$ acts on $X$ as a reflection group when $G=G(r,p,n)$ is in the infinite family of reflection groups (see \autoref{cor:cxref}).
+For the exceptional reflection groups, the subspaces $X$ such that $C_X$ acts on $X$ as a reflection group are listed in an appendix.

-Finally, the proof of the theorem is completed by showing that \begin{enumerate} \item if $\rho_X$ is surjective and $C_X$ acts on $X$ as a reflection group, then $\exp(C_X) \subseteq \exp(G)$, and that \item if $\CA(C_X)= \CA(G)^X$ and $\exp(C_X) \subseteq \exp(G)$, then $\rho_X$ is surjective. \end{enumerate} The first statement is proved in~\cite[Proposition 3.1] {douglassroehrle:invariants}.
-For the convenience of the reader we reproduce the short argument in~\autoref{sec:prelim}.
-The second statement is proved by direct computation, using the classification of subspaces $X$ with $\CA(C_X)= \CA(G)^X$, and is given in~\autoref{sec:grpn} and \autoref{sec:exc}.